elad/node-cluster-socket.io/README.md

 Instead of starting the node.js server on that port and listening in each worker, we need to introduce a tiny proxy layer to make sure that connections from the same host end up in the same worker.

 The way to do this is to create a single server listening on port 3000 and consistently map source IP addresses to our workers.
 We then pass the connection to the worker, which emits a `connection` event on its server.
+To prevent data loss where data is sent on the connection before it has been passed to the worker, the server sets the `pauseOnConnect` option.
+That way, connections are paused immediately and workers can `.resume()` them to receive data when they're ready.
 Processing then proceeds as normal:

 ```js
 var express = require('express'),